 Beat eggs and sugar.
 Add melted butter, salt, milk, vanilla, and spices.
 Blend egg mixture with mashed sweet potatoes and lemon or orange juice.
 Pour into an unbaked pie shell.
 Garnish with pecan halves.
 Bake 10 minutes in a preheated 400° oven.
 Reduce oven temperature to 375° and bake 40 minutes longer or until golden.

 12 ounces cornbread stuffing mix Juice and zest of 1 lemon 1 can (20 ounces) pineapple chunks in water 11⁄2 cups dried apricots, slivered 1 cup chopped onion 1 cup walnuts, pecans, or macadamia nuts, coarsely chopped 1⁄2 cup flaked coconut (reserve 2 tablespoons for toasting) 1⁄2 cup melted butter 4 small acorn, golden nugget, or sweet dumpling squash, halved and seeded

 In a large bowl, toss together stuffing, lemon juice with zest, pineapple with water, dried apricots, onions, nuts, coconut, and butter.
 Stuff squash with mixture.
 Bake squash halves for one hour in a preheated 325° oven.
 Garnish with the 2 tablespoons of toasted coconut.

-Be sure to check out DeCaro’s Christmas edition of The Dead Celebrity Cookbook and the next volume of his series, The Dead Celebrity Italian Cookbook, which will come out in 2014!
+Be sure to check out DeCaro's Christmas edition of The Dead Celebrity Cookbook and the next volume of his series, The Dead Celebrity Italian Cookbook!